This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Insert the meat thermometer into the thickest part of the prime rib and cook it to your desired degree of doneness.
 For quick reference, the temperature for medium-rare prime rib is 135 °F and 145 for medium.
 Remove the roast to a platter, tent it with foil, and let it rest for 15 minutes.

-Instant Pot Ribeye Roast Expert Tips
+Ribeye Roast Instant Pot Expert Tips

 - Reverse-seared prime rib makes it easy to cook your rib roast to the perfect temperature while maintaining a beautiful crust on the outside!